-The chemical industry undergoes transformations that ask for new forms of engagement – governments on all levels, the private sector, research and NGO organizations, together with the citizens.
-We need platforms where these stakeholders are brought together.
+As the chemical industry undergoes transformations that ask for new forms of engagement, we need platforms where stakeholders are brought together.
 As a network of chemical regions focused on cross-border and cross-sectoral cooperation, ECRN has already been providing such platform.

-- Furthermore, by creating these linkages, we facilitate the transfer of technical know-how among regional authorities and stakeholders.
+We facilitate knowledge sharing and the transfer of technical know-how among regional authorities and stakeholders.
 We provide a network where regions can learn from each other and share the most successful policies and strategies to make their chemical industry more sustainable and competitive.
 As an example, the European Commission involved ECRN members in the study Analysis of policies in chemical regions to support the competitiveness of the chemicals industry.
 The final report was used by ECRN to look at practical steps for implementing its recommendations across member regions.

-- Taking part in the shaping of EU policies is a network priority.
-Regions act as test beds for new innovative solutions, approaches or policy strategies and their experiences on the ground should be leveraged by the EU institutions when building EU-wide policies.
-In this regard, ECRN has been involved in the collection of regional inputs for the European Commission and the European Committee of the Regions.
-An example in this regard is the participation of ECRN in the High Level Group on the Competitiveness of the Chemicals Industry, chaired by the Commissioner for Enterprise and Industry Policy at this time, Mr. Verheugen.
-We have developed political statements and position papers on important topics such as the European Industrial Strategy, the Emission Trading System (ETS), SMEs, Bioeconomy, and Cohesion Policy (see more on our position papers page).
-ECRN is recognised as an important chemical stakeholder by the European decision makers and its position is strengthened by regional political support.
+Taking part in the shaping of EU policies is a network priority.
+As regions act as testbeds for new innovative solutions, approaches or policy strategies, their experiences should be leveraged by the EU institutions when building EU-wide policies.
+We have participated several times in the collection of regional inputs for the European Commission and the European Committee of the Regions.
+An example, ECRN in the High Level Group on the Competitiveness of the Chemicals Industry, chaired by the Commissioner for Enterprise and Industry Policy at this time, Mr. Verheugen.
+We have developed political statements and position papers on important European policy areas such as the European Industrial Strategy, the Emission Trading System (ETS), SMEs, Bioeconomy, and Cohesion Policy.

-- We believe that regions can benefit greatly by investing in common projects or by taking part in EU initiatives.
-Thus, we raise awareness about and engage our members in EU funded projects and initiatives, and provide platform where the reached results and gained knowledge are shared.
+We believe that regions can benefit greatly by investing in common projects or by taking part in EU initiatives.
+For this reason, we raise awareness and engage our members in EU funded projects and initiatives, and provide a platform where reached results and gained knowledge are shared.
 ECRN members participate in Interreg and Horizon2020 projects to leverage common smart specialization priorities and benchmark best practices.
 They also take part in the Initiative European Sustainable Chemicals Support Service, implemented by the European Commission, to promote sustainability in Europe's chemical industry.
 As an example, ECRN is part of POWER4BIO, a Horizon 2020 project supporting the development of sustainable bio-economy strategies in 11 countries.